StrikerX3/StrikeBox/README.md

 as well as the appropriate game media dump in XISO format or from an extracted directory.

-In the future, OpenXBOX will attempt to provide high level emulation of the kernel in order to sidestep the ROM requirements.
+In the future, viXen will attempt to provide high level emulation of the kernel in order to sidestep the ROM requirements.
 It is a long way off, as research on the kernel is still incipient and existing implementations are incomplete, incorrect or straight up copies of illegally obtained code.

 How to Build
 ------------
-OpenXBOX uses [CMake](https://cmake.org/) build files to generate projects for your preferred development platform.
-OpenXBOX contains multiple modules, as described in the [Project Structure](#project-structure) section below.
+viXen uses [CMake](https://cmake.org/) build files to generate projects for your preferred development platform. viXen contains multiple modules, as described in the [Project Structure](#project-structure) section below.

-You will need to specify a CPU module for OpenXBOX to run.
-The CMake option `CPU_MODULE` gives you a choice of default modules bundled with OpenXBOX that can be used for development and release builds.
+You will need to specify a CPU module for viXen to run.
+The CMake option `CPU_MODULE` gives you a choice of default modules bundled with viXen that can be used for development and release builds.

 ### Windows